alexjvr1/UKButterflies/README.md

 mkdir 02a_museum_mapped
 mkdir 02a_modern_mapped

+#Check that you're pointing to the correct reference genome

 #Check that the file separator makes sense.
 This will be different for the musuem and modern samples because the samples are named differently.
 On the line:
 ##sample_name=`echo ${NAME1} | awk -F "_L007" '{print $1}'`
 #Change the -F "xxx" according to the file names.